MdSamsuzzohaShayon/nodejs-email-template/README.md

  - Problem with social preview
  - FIle validation (2mb)
  - After resizing text to add more text there are some problem to drop element
+ - Navbar link should work on edit page

     ```
     show variables like 'max_allowed_packet'